HyperdustLab/x402-search/README.md

 > "1 line of code to accept digital dollars.
 No fee, 2 second settlement, $0.001 minimum payment."

+> **📌 Note on Extended Features**: This repository includes the [HyperdustLab/x402-search](https://github.com/HyperdustLab/x402-search) extended features for search and discovery functionality.
+These features are located in `typescript/site/` and include:
+>
+> - Intelligent search with NLP-powered natural language query
+> - Automated crawler system for discovering x402 endpoints
+> - Resource aggregation from multiple facilitators
+> - User endpoint submission functionality
+>
+> For complete documentation of these extended features, see **[typescript/site/FEATURES_AND_ROADMAP.md](./typescript/site/FEATURES_AND_ROADMAP.md)**.
+>
+> ⚠️ These extended features are **community-built** and **not** part of the official x402 protocol specification.

 ```typescript
 app.use(
   // How much you want to charge, and where you want the funds to land